-Dad had left him some money for food and stuff, well scratch the stuff part, as there was usually barely enough for the food!
+Dad had left him some money for food and stuff, well scratch the stuff part as there was usually barely enough for the food!

 That had made me hesitate an instant; Dad was all we had and if anything ever happened to him, Dean and I would be lost.
 As far as I knew we had no other relatives and the hideous vision of us being separated and sent to different foster homes or worse, played out before my eyes.

 I stifled the urge to ask him for something for Dean too but I didn't want him to think I was taking advantage so I kept my mouth shut.
-Dean wouldn't be offended anyhow; he knew better than me that if we spent the little amount of cash Dad left us on gifts, then we wouldn't have money for food, and Dean would always be happier eating than receiving a dumb present.
+Dean wouldn't be offended anyway, he knew better than me that if we spent the money Dad left us on gifts then we wouldn't have money for food, and Dean would be happier eating than receiving a dumb present.

-He must have decided it was time for me to be inaugurated into the hunting world and knowing that Curiosity was my middle name, he probably thought that finding out by myself would have been easier.
+He must have thought it was time for me to be inaugurated into the hunting world and knowing that curiosity was my middle name, he probably thought that finding out by myself would have been easier.

-My poor brother tried to deny it, but the cat was out of the bag and Dean went for the "Dad is a superhero" angle but I could read him like a book.
+My poor brother tried to deny it, but the cat was out of the bag and Dean tried for the "Dad is a superhero" angle but I could read him like a book.
 He always tried to protect me from everything but this was outside my big brother's capabilities.

 If I hadn't had Dean to look after me, which he'd done better than any mother, I don't know that I'd have survived my childhood on my own.
 John might have been my father but Dean was my world and I knew I was his too.

 Somehow the ridiculousness of it all had brought a smile to my lips.
 Dean had done this for me, in his gruff attempt to give me a good Christmas.
-If anyone deserved a gift it was him and I pushed the little package into his hands.
-I had't had any fancy paper to wrap it in, so I had used a couple of pages ripped out from an old comic.
+If anyone deserved a gift it was him and I pushed the little package towards him.
+I hadn't had any fancy paper to wrap it in, so I'd used a couple of pages ripped out from an old comic.

 He took it hesitantly, as if he wasn't worthy enough to receive anything, but for me the ugly little amulet was nothing compared to what Dean did deserve; he merited so much more.
-He was only a kid himself and he had looked after me with love and care since he was four years old.
+He was only a kid himself and he'd looked after me with love and care since he was four years old.
 There was nothing I could give him that could compensate for that.

-We passed the last hour of Christmas Eve watching the crappy little TV, side by side on the couch, eating whatever it was that Dean had brought in, until we finished up huddled together in sleep.
+We passed the last hour of Christmas Eve watching the crappy little TV, side by side on the couch, eating whatever it was that Dean had brought, until we'd finished up huddled together in sleep.
 We had each other, nothing else mattered.